 Under U.S. law, you are subject to deportation if within five years of admission to the U.S you commit a crime that:

-- Involves “moral turpitude,” and
+- Involves moral turpitude and

 - Carries a potential sentence of 1 year or more.6

-As of January 1, 2015, the maximum punishment for a misdemeanor in California is 364 days.7 Because this is less than 1 year, a conviction on a single California misdemeanor no longer subjects you to deportation for a crime of moral turpitude.
+As of January 1, 2015, the maximum punishment for a misdemeanor in California is 364 days.7 Because this is less than one year, a conviction on a single California misdemeanor no longer subjects you to deportation for a crime of moral turpitude.

-Additional reading
+Additional Reading

 For more in-depth information, refer to these scholarly articles: